madbrain76/netcon-sync/unifi_climgr.md

 status            # Online/Offline
 ip                # IP address dns_name          # DNS name
+uptime            # How long the device has been connected connected_ap_name # Name of the AP it's connected to connected_ap_mac  # MAC of the AP it's connected to channel           # Wireless channel the device is using band              # WiFi band (2.4 GHz, 5 GHz, 6 GHz) wifi_generation   # WiFi generation (WiFi 1, 2, 3, 4, 5, 6, 7)
-connected_ap_name # Name of the AP it's connected to connected_ap_mac  # MAC of the AP it's connected to signal            # Signal strength in dBm retries           # TX retry count locked            # Yes/No - whether it's locked to an AP
+ieee_version      # IEEE standard (802.11a, b, g, n, ac, ax, be) ssid              # Network SSID the device is connected to signal            # Signal strength in dBm retries           # TX retry count locked            # Yes/No - whether it's locked to an AP